ValerianGerin/TechTestBotify/README.md

 and display it with a google chart.

 The more complicated step 2 was, well advanced but I could not finish it within 4 hours.
-For a reminder too step 2 goal was to display NEOs actually orbiting near the orbital body selected by the user in the dropdown.
+For a reminder too, step 2 goals were to display NEOs actually orbiting near the orbital body selected by the user in the dropdown.
 PS: I put divs and not radio or select buttons in the form only to save time on the scss.